How to Use Multiple If Conditions in Excel based on the Age – 5 Methods

 Use SUMIFS Function to Calculate Total Salary Based on Multiple If Conditions Relating Aging

-In cell C16, you will get the total salary for the age range 25 to 45 with job type Desk.
+In C16, you will see the total salary of Desk employees with an age range 25 to 45.

 Formula Breakdown